compose-spec/compose-spec/spec.md

 In addition to the previously described mechanism, an override Compose file can also be used to remove elements from your application model.
-For this purpose, the custom [YAML tag](https://yaml.org/spec/1.2.2/#24-tags) `!reset` can be set to override a value set by the overriden Compose file.
+For this purpose, the custom [YAML tag](https://yaml.org/spec/1.2.2/#24-tags) `!reset` can be set to override a value set by the overridden Compose file.
 A valid value for attribute must be provided, but will be ignored and target attribute will be set with type's default value or `null`.

 For readability, it is recommended to explicitly set the attribute value to the null (`null`) or empty